Volkhov (river): Geography

 The Volkhov flows out of Lake Ilmen north into Lake Ladoga, the largest lake in Europe.
 It is the second largest tributary of Lake Ladoga.
 It is navigable over its whole length.
 Discharge is highly variable depending primarily on the level of Lake Ilmen.
 The Volkhov is reported to reverse the direction of its flow in its upper section in exceptional circumstances.
 The river freezes up in late November, and breaks up in early April.

 The level of water is regulated by the dam of the Volkhov hydroelectric plant (the first Soviet regional hydroelectric dam opened on December 19, 1926, in the framework of the GOELRO plan) situated 25 km upstream from the mouth of the river.
 Apart from hydroelectric generating purposes, the dam serves to facilitate navigation in the lower part of the river previously known for its rapids.

-The upstream part of the Volkhov is connected to the Msta by the Siversov Canal bypassing Lake Ilmen.
+The upstream part of the Volkhov is connected to the Msta by the Siversov Canal (or Sievers Canal, named in honour of Baltic German statesman Jacob von Sievers) bypassing Lake Ilmen.
 The downstream part is connected with the Neva, the Syas, and the Svir by the Ladoga Canal bypassing Lake Ladoga.